KESTIO

 The change in legislation results from the convergence of three factors:

-– the State's desire to establish a competitive environment in order to reduce costs for the public,
+– the government's desire to establish a competitive environment in order to lower costs for the public,

-technological innovation that allows us to work differently and to win on low added value tasks, with a reduction in production costs and reliability of results,
+– technological innovation which makes it possible to work differently and save on low value-added tasks, with a reduction in production costs and reliable results,

-consumer behavior , who need information and are increasingly independent in their research and comparisons.
+– the behavior of consumers, who need information and are increasingly independent in their research and comparisons.

-The rules will therefore evolve and for lawyers, notaries and accountants, who have always been part of the triptych "receive an incoming call / provide the service / invoice", it is a real revolution that will take place, a 180° paradigm shift!
-And therefore great development opportunities for those who will be able to adapt to their new environment!
+The rules will therefore evolve, and for lawyers, notaries and accountants, who have always been part of the triptych of "receiving an incoming call / performing the service / invoicing", this is a real revolution that will take place, a 180° paradigm shift!
+And therefore great development opportunities for those who know how to adapt to their new environment!

-To take advantage of this, the key will be to move from an approach focused on customer needs to a posture that takes into account the issues as a whole.
-In other words, we will no longer be able to simply respond to what the customer expressed.
-Rather, it will be a matter of placing the request in its general context in order to take into account other factors, to add complementary elements to the sole expression of needs and to lead the requester, the customer, towards an enriched service .
+To benefit from it, the key will be to move from an approach centered on customer needs to a posture that takes into account the issues as a whole.
+In other words, we can no longer simply respond to what the customer expresses.
+Rather, it will be a matter of putting the request back into its general context in order to take into account other factors, to add additional elements to the mere expression of needs and to bring the applicant, the customer, towards an enriched service.

-Where, for example, an accountant responded to the need for VAT declaration, preparation of pay slips and filing of tax returns, tomorrow he will have to consider his client's sector of activity, its competitive environment, its characteristics in order to propose optimized management solutions.
-As we can see, this inversion of the relationship represents a significant potential for additional sales provided that the players are able to develop their capacities to advise in a fine and relevant manner .
-This change will require a lot of internal work, reflection, strategic analysis to seek to differentiate its offer in terms of substance and form and to move from a passive commercial mode to an active commercial mode.
+Where, for example, a chartered accountant used to meet the need for VAT returns, payroll preparation, and tax package filing, tomorrow they will need to consider their client's sector of activity, their competitive environment, and their characteristics to offer optimized management solutions.
+As we can see, this reversal of the relationship represents a significant potential for additional sales, provided that the players are able to develop their ability to advise in a refined and relevant manner.
+This change will require a lot of internal work, reflection, and strategic analysis to differentiate their offer in terms of substance and form, and to move from a passive to an active sales mode.

-Clearly, the prospecting process will not happen naturally because it is not part of the culture or habits of the professions concerned.
-That said, before going looking for market shares, you will first have to work on your own customer portfolio .
+Clearly, prospecting will not come naturally, as it is not part of the culture or habits of the professions concerned.
+That being said, before seeking market share, it is first necessary to work on your own client portfolio.

-The first step will therefore consist of segmenting it in order to identify those who display the most relevance in terms of business potential and commercial development.
-To do this, it will be necessary to define and characterize the client who is most aligned with the service offering of the firm or study .
+The first step will therefore be to segment it in order to identify those that are most relevant in terms of business potential and commercial development.
+This will require defining and characterizing the client who is most aligned with the service offering of the firm or practice.
 And then to initiate proactive action with each of them in order to better understand their respective contexts and propose offers before the client has expressed a need.
-A lawyer, for example, can easily multiply his volume of contacts with his clients.
-Mathematically, by concentrating time on those with the highest potential, he gives himself every chance of developing his turnover.
+A lawyer, for example, can easily increase their volume of contacts with their clients.
+Mathematically, by concentrating time on those with the highest potential, they give themselves every chance to develop their turnover.

-Firms and studies that know how to create opportunities and pretexts for good commercial conversations will therefore have every chance of increasing the average basket of active customers.
+The firms and studies that can create opportunities and pretexts for good sales conversations will therefore have every chance of increasing the average basket size of active customers.

-For these professions, the main risk lies in the flight of customers to more competitive competitors .
-However, the clientele is not spread across several service providers, with the possible exception of the lawyers' clientele.
+For these professions, the main risk lies in clients fleeing to more competitive providers.
+However, the clientele is not spread across multiple providers, except perhaps for lawyers' clients.
 A client who leaves means 100% of their budget is lost!
-It is therefore imperative to generate and consolidate points of contact, to be aligned with the needs of the customers.
-And to the extent that the regulated services are substantially the same, the difference will also be played out in the ability to cultivate the customer relationship .
+It is therefore imperative to generate and strengthen contact points and align with client needs.
+And since the services, being regulated, are substantially the same, the difference will also be made by the ability to cultivate client relationships.

-To retain their active clients and offer a competitive offer, firms and studies can seek to identify low value-added tasks in order to produce cheaper and faster (technology makes this easy today; at a notary's office, for example, you should no longer have to sign the hundred pages of a sales deed using any other means than electronically!).
-By remaining efficient on these offers, they keep a point of contact to then bring the client to high value-added services .
+To retain their active clients and offer a competitive service, firms and studies should seek to identify low value-added tasks in order to produce cheaper and faster (technology makes this easy today; for example, a notary should no longer have to sign the hundred pages of a sales contract other than electronically!).
+By remaining efficient on these offers, they maintain a point of contact to then bring the client to high value-added services.

-But addressing customer relations also means discussing customer experience .
-That is to say, beyond targeting and customer knowledge, lawyers, notaries and accountants will have to revisit the way they offer their services to their clients for their business development.
+However, addressing client relationships also means discussing client experience.
+This means that beyond targeting and client knowledge, lawyers, notaries, and accountants will need to revisit how they offer their services to clients for their business development.

 The challenge?
-To move the customer from “I am satisfied” to “wow! what I am being offered is unique!”
+To move the customer from "I am satisfied" to "Wow!
+What I'm being offered is unique!"

-This approach is already mature in retail and in non-legal activities in B2B and there are now tools, techniques and methods that allow you to be efficient.
-The objective for notaries, lawyers and accountants who wish to take advantage of the new framework to really develop their business will be to appropriate them as quickly as possible in order to structure their commercial development .
+This approach is already well-established in retail and non-legal B2B activities.
+Today, tools, techniques, and methods are available to ensure success.
+For notaries, lawyers, and accountants aiming to leverage this new framework to truly grow their business, the goal is to adopt these resources as quickly as possible to structure their commercial development.

 Et cela ne se fera pas en quelques jours de formation dans une salle.
 C’est au contraire une évolution qui réclame une action durable et régulière.
 Kestio répond précisément à ce besoin de pilotage continu, pragmatique, et permet non seulement de travailler en amont sur le fond mais également de rendre opérant les changements pour les inscrire dans la durée.
 Ses experts maîtrisent toute la chaîne de valeur de la relation commerciale et le format court et régulier garantit l’imprégnation des bonnes pratiques et la réussite d’une conduite du changement annoncée !

 Ready to get started?
-Get your free Sales Dynamics score now by clicking on this link:
+Get your free Sales Dynamic Score now by clicking on this link: